Amalia Del Ponte: Career

-In 1965 Del Ponte made her first sculptures in Plexiglas, based on an analysis of basic geometric shapes.
-Two years later Vittorio Fagone named these works Tropi during a solo show at Galleria Vismara in Milan.
+In 1965, Del Ponte made her first sculptures in Plexiglas, based on an analysis of basic geometric shapes.
+Two years later, Vittorio Fagone named these works Tropi during a solo show at Galleria Vismara in Milan.
 In the 1960s Del Ponte also designed the interiors of the fashion boutique Gulp! in Milan, and Elio Fiorucci's first shop.

 Del Ponte received international acclaim in 1973 when she was invited by Bruno Munari and Umbro Apollonio to participate at the São Paulo Art Biennial, where she won First Prize for Sculpture with her work Area percettiva.
 In 1993, Del Ponte exhibited some of her lithophones at Fort Asperen in the Netherlands.

 In 1995, Gillo Dorfles invited Del Ponte to participate at the 46th Venice Biennale, with a room dedicated to her work in the Italian pavilion.
 Here she exposed an original set-up of lithophones, described as "sound stones that point out the invisible correspondences between geometric shapes, musical scales and colors".

-In 2010 she created a project for Certosa Island in the Lagoon of Venice; this was a series of video installations set up in the four Case Matte.
-The art work, entitled Regno dei possibili, invisibili, is about how art and science make otherwise invisible reality visible.
+In 2010, she created a project for Certosa Island in the Lagoon of Venice; this was a series of video installations set up in the four Case Matte.
+The artwork, entitled Regno dei possibili, invisibili, is about how art and science make otherwise invisible reality visible.